 Look this is a challenge not an edict.
 You decide your level of engagement.
 Mix it up if you want.
 Let yourself read your guilty pleasures but promise a "make up" book.
 Do it for a month and see if you want to "renew your contract."
 Do it by ratio instead of time (four diverse books to "earn" a cis het white male author).
 Add other axes of marginalization like disability or poverty.
 I'm a particular fan of the, "I'm making an exception for blogs/I'm making an exception for Chris Brecheen" house rules I heard yesterday.

 Me?
 I'm planning on giving myself one or two "cheat" books each month, and then extending the exercise by 30-40 years.

 Why would we put this prejudice crap over skills.
 A good story is a good story.
 Why should I judge authors by their external makeup.
 It's not about skin color.
 That's what MLK said!
 I have a dream, motherfucker.

-Being absolutely colorblind actually reinforces the status quo.
+Being absolutely "colorblind" (a term I personally avoid most of the time) actually reinforces the status quo.

 I just read what I enjoy, okay!
 I judge writers by their skill.